concord-consortium/rigse/doc/cap-tasks.md

 As of October 30, 2014 the only servers which are should be using load-balancers in this way is has-production and has-staging.

-  1. Uncomment the auto-scale callback in config/deply/(server).rb or add one like this:
-  `after "deploy:restart", "autoscaling:update"`
-  2. Read the documentation here: https://github.com/concord-consortium/capistrano-autoscaling/tree/concord
+  1. Read the documentation here: https://github.com/concord-consortium/capistrano-autoscaling/tree/concord
+  2. setup the AMI source name.
+This should be the Name (tag) of the EC2 instance you deploy to.
+It will be imaged after the deploy:restart task.
+That image will seed the launch-configuration for the auto-scaling group.
   3. export your credentials using something like this:
   `export AWS_ACCESS_KEY_ID='xxxx'` and
   `export AWS_SECRET_ACCESS_KEY='xxxx'`